 The minor in Environmental Resources is available to students interested in environmental courses but who wish to pursue other majors.
-A minimum of 16 semester hours are required for the minor.
+The minor requires a minimum of 16 semester hours.
 The courses are designed to appeal to and inform the nonenvironmental resources student and cover a broad range of topics.